-In this article, we are going to talk about the biggest difficulties of learning the Japanese language.
-Knowing this can help us face this difficulty, so don't try to look at difficulties and think about giving up.
-Learning Japanese can be quite a challenge, but it's really fun and satisfying.
+In this article, we will talk about the biggest difficulties of learning the Japanese language.
+Knowing this can help us face these challenges, so don’t look at the difficulties and think about giving up.
+Learning Japanese can be a big challenge, but it is quite fun and rewarding.

 By clicking on the title of some of the difficulties, you will be redirected to a special article on the subject.